kevinoc554/murmur-bandsite/README.md

 - Hover effect on album images on discography.html that were intended for desktop and laptop only, were also triggering on smaller screens.
     - Fixed by moving relevant CSS to a media query that only triggers above tablet screen sizes.

+#### Bugs to be fixed:
+- Custom 404 error page:
+    - The 404 page displays correctly if the user mistypes a URL or requests a page that doesn't exist, e.g. `kevinoc554.github.io/murmur-bandsite/foo` or `kevinoc554.github.io/murmur-bandsite/foo.html`.
+    - However, if the user mistypes the URL as ending in a slash '/', e.g. `kevinoc554.github.io/murmur-bandsite/foo.html/`, the 404 page will load without the CSS stylesheet, images and favicon.
+    - The links on this unstyled page will also cease to function, as a link to `index.html` they will now attempt to direct the user to `kevinoc554.github.io/murmur-bandsite/foo.html/index.html`.
+    - This means the user's only means of rectifying this issue are the browser's back button or manually typing a correct URL.

 ## Deployment